kingkingyyk/Pi-MJPEG-Server/README.md

 This code is tested on work with [motioneye](https://github.com/motioneye-project/motioneye).
 Just add this server url as network camera.

 ## Support
-The code is tested to work on Pi 4 + Camera Module v3. (~4% CPU usage for single connection, 1% more for every connection)
+The code is tested to work on :
+- Pi 4 + Camera Module v3 (~4% CPU usage for single connection, 1% more for every connection)
+- Pi Zero + Camera Module v1 (~60% CPU usage for single connection)

 ## Bonus
 If you use Pi Zero, you still can run this code, but run motioneye in a more powerful machine such as Pi 4 or x86 machine.
 This helps reducing the chance of throttling due to high temperature.